Currently not running! Hop Aboard the Free Trolley in Old San Juan

-Old San Juan now has a free trolley service to help you get around the city.
-The trolley runs Monday through Friday from 7:00am until 7:00pm, and Saturday and Sunday from 9:00am until 7:00pm.
+Old San Juan has a free trolley service to help you get around the city.
+The trolley runs Monday through Friday from 7:00am until 7:00pm, and Saturday and Sunday from 9:00am until 7:00pm (except the Green route, which runs only 9am- until 6pm or so).
 Just stand at any of the marked trolley stop signs and wait for the next trolley to come along.
 You can get off at any marked trolley stop.

-There are three routes, all of which start at trolley stop 1 , which is on the corner across the street from Cruise Ship Pier 4.
+There are two routes, both start at trolley stop 1 , which is on the corner across the street from Cruise Ship Pier 4.
 This corner has a little restaurant, a convenience store, liquor store, a cigar shop, an internet cafe, and scooter shop.
 The route names are posted on the front of the trolley above the windshield.

 The trolley used for this route is also enclosed and air-conditioned.
-It travels around the main shopping area of Old San Juan, including Calles Tanca, San Francisco, Fortaleza, and then heads up past Fort San Cristobal, along the ocean on Calle Norzagaray, then on to El Morro.
+It travels around the main shopping area of Old San Juan, plus the Capitol Building, and including Calles Tanca, San Francisco, Fortaleza, and then heads up past Fort San Cristobal, along the ocean on Calle Norzagaray, then on to El Morro.
 After turning around at El Morro, it retraces it’s path back to Calle San Francisco, back down Forteleza to Recinto Sur, and then swings around by the Casita before heading back to trolley stop 1.
 It’s a combination of the City Hall route and the El Morro route, and stops at all the same trolley stops, including numbers 6 and 7.
+NOTE- It no longer goes right up to the entrance of El Morro- you get dropped off on the road, at the end of the long walk up to the Fort.

 Here’s a list of the trolley stops and what’s near each one …